About the Fellowship

 The purpose of the James D. Popp Student Research Fellowship is to support talented first year medical and dental students to do cancer related research at the Massey Cancer Center beginning in the summer between their first and second year of professional school.
 The intent is to expose bright students to the world of cancer research with the hope that the experience will lead them to pursue a career that incorporates cancer research with patient care.

 Through the efforts of the riders and contributions from hundreds of family members, friends, and supporters the fund has reached the point at which an annual award has been made each year beginning with the summer of 2010.
-Applications are now being solicited from students interested in being considered for the 2016 James D. Popp Student Research Fellowship.
+Applications are solicited in January of each year from students interested in being considered for the James D. Popp Student Research Fellowship.
+The deadline for submission is the end of the first week of March.